Projective representations of Hecke groups from Topological quantum field theory: Topological quantum field theory

 Compare equation (\ref{oddTw1}) and (\ref{oddTw2}), also from (\ref{evenTw2}), we have $\phi_1=\phi_2$ as projective representations.
 In particular

 for some nonzero constant $c_2$ (which depends on the choice of $\mathcal{D}$ word representing $T_J$).

-It is not hard to see $\phi_1$ and $\phi_2$ agrees on the word in $\mathcal{D}\cap (K\cup K')$ and they are homomorphisms when restricted to $K(\cap \mathcal{D})$ or $K'(\cap \mathcal{D})$.
-Moreover they are unitary when the hermition form is positive definite. \begin{rem} The equality in (\ref{evenTw2}) allows one to compare the projective factors between two action, see \cite{MR95central}.
+It is not hard to see $\phi_1$ and $\phi_2$ agree on the word in $\mathcal{D}\cap (K\cup K')$ from (\ref{oddTw1})-(\ref{evenTw2}) and they are homomorphisms when restricted to $K(\cap \mathcal{D})$ or $K'(\cap \mathcal{D})$.
+Moreover they are unitary when the hermitian form is positive definite, see \cite{Roberts94, MR95central} for more details. \begin{rem} The equality in (\ref{evenTw2}) allows one to compare the projective factors between two actions, see \cite{MR95central}.
 Thanks to (\ref{eq:keytwo}) (\ref{eq:key3}), we can extend their result to the mapping class $T_J$, so that $c_1,c_2$ can also be determined similarly as in the proof of \cite[Lem.~2.8]{MR95central}. \end{rem}

 \begin{lem} We have $Z_r(T_J)^2=\phi_1(\iota_g)$. \end{lem} \begin{proof} Let $c$ be the $(1,1)$-entry of the matrix $(Z_r(T_J))^2$.
 Since $T_J^2=\iota_g$, and

 it suffices to prove $c=1$.
 We have

 From Lemma \ref{Lem:Tj}, and the standard calculations using second identity in Figure \ref{fig:skeinidentity}, we have $(u_{\sigma},u_0)_{T_J}=(u_0,u_{\sigma})_{T_J}=D_r^{-1}<u_{\sigma}>_r$.
 It is nonzero if and only if $\phi_1(\iota_g)u_{\sigma}=u_{\sigma}$.
 Therefore by (\ref{eq:Renomal}), we have